 1 The Nook is a stone-chipped, end-terrace situated in the lovely village of Great Broughton, on the edge of the Lake District National Park.
 Playing host to two double bedrooms, this property can sleep four people.
 Inside is also a ground floor bathroom, a kitchen/diner and a sitting room with gas fire.
-To the outside is ample off road parking and a rear patio with garden furniture.
+To the outside is off-road parking.
 1 The Nook offers a modern interior and a wonderful location for exploring the heart of Cumbria.

 Over two floors.
 1 x double, 1 x twin (can be zip/link).
 Ground floor bathroom with bath, shower over, basin and WC.
 Kitchen/diner.
 Sitting room with gas fire.